roosahoo/roosahoo/README.md

 ![](https://komarev.com/ghpvc/?username=roosahoo&color=ff69b4)
 # About me
-Hey there 👋 I'm Roosa a 23 y/o developer from Finland.
-Currently I'm pursuing my degree in ICT and will be graduating in spring 2025 😁.
+#### Hey there 👋
+I'm Roosa, a Software Developer based in Finland.
+Currently, I'm pursuing a degree in ICT and am on track to graduate in spring 2025. 🎓
-My preferred programming language is Python.

-Speaking of my skillset, I'm already fimilar with Python, SQL, JavaScript, HTML & CSS
+I specialize in Python, which is my preferred programming language, and I also have experience with SQL, JavaScript, HTML, and CSS.
+I’m passionate about creating efficient, user-friendly solutions and continuously improving my skills in software development.

+Feel free to explore my projects or connect with me — I'm always open to collaboration and new opportunities!